woodghost/jquerybasic/04/README.md

+#learning jQuery

-This directory contains files related to Chapter 4 of Learning jQuery, Fourth Edition.
+##This directory contains files related to Chapter 4 of Learning jQuery, Fourth
+##Edition.
 Included are the following:

 index.html
   This is the main sample HTML file for the chapter.
 Open this file in a